elixir-lang/elixir/README.md

 * <https://github.com/josevalim/elixir/tree/master/lib/ordered_dict.ex>

-### Binaries
+### Bit strings

-Elixir has a similar syntax to Erlang for handling binaries:
+Elixir has a similar syntax to Erlang for handling bit strings:

-    % A binary with three elements
+    % A bit string with three elements
     <<1, 17, 42>>

-    % Converting a binary to a list
+    % Converting a bit string to a list
     <<1, 17, 42>>.to_list  % => [1, 17, 42]

-Elixir also allows to specify the size for binaries, using the same syntax as Erlang:
+Elixir also allows to specify the size for bit strings, using the same syntax as Erlang:

-    % A binary with size 4, because we specify that 42 is a 16-bits segment
+    % A bit string with size 4, because we specify that 42 is a 16-bits segment
     <<1, 17, 42:16>>

-By default, the binary type in both Elixir and Erlang is integer.
+By default, the bit string type in both Elixir and Erlang is integer.
 That said, the following is invalid:

     <<3.14>>